 Planning is very important when considering Daylight Savings Time for truckers.
 Don’t forget to mark your calendars so that you are ready for the time change when it comes.
 The last thing you want is for it to sneak up on you.
 Adjusting your sleep schedule accordingly is also critical if you want to avoid fatigue and stay alert.
 Other drivers are also getting used to the time change, so alertness is key for drivers during this time.
 You should also take time review your work schedule so you don’t miss any deadlines during the time change.
 Also keep in mind that some states don’t recognize daylight savings, such as Arizona.
 It could be one time in Colorado and a totally different time just over the state line.

-Daylight Saving Time for Truckers: Electronic Logging Devices
+Daylight Savings Time for Truckers: Electronic Logging Devices

 We suggest that you set your clocks an hour ahead before you go to bed on Saturday night.
 Even though most electronic clocks adjust automatically, be sure to double check them.
 This is especially important for anyone who uses their mobile phone as their alarm clock in the morning!

 Even though it’s only an hour, Daylight Savings Time for truckers can directly affect your work and your ability to drive safely.
 That’s why it’s important to be prepared and plan for how you’ll adjust to your new schedule.
 Be sure to review your pickup times, delivery times, and your Estimated Times of Arrival (ETAs) to avoid any confusion.
 Drive safely!